quchen/articles/haskell_style.md

 Indentation, alignment
 ----------------------

 - One indentation level is 6 spaces.
-It aligns nicely with 'where' clauses and I find 4 spaces too small to tell indentation levels apart.
-If not for the 'where' I would probably use 8 spaces.
+It aligns nicely with `where` clauses and I find 4 spaces too small to tell indentation levels apart.
+If not for the `where` I would probably use 8 spaces.

   ```haskell